 |Snohomish County's Office of Energy & Sustainability (OES) collaborates with a range of stakeholders to conserve natural resources, facilitate environmental stewardship, and develop innovative solutions that support a healthy and vibrant community.|

 |Agriculture has been a dominant feature of Snohomish County's fertile landscape since the county was founded in 1861.
 The Agriculture Office provides services to local farmers including regulatory, business, technical help, food systems, economic development, education and oversees the Agriculture Advisory Board.|

 In 2020, Executive Somers proposed creating a new department of Conservation and Natural Resources to consolidate multiple county functions, offices and departments into one organization to achieve more of our environmental sustainability goals.
 Snohomish County’s efforts to manage, protect and enhance natural resources currently take place in multiple departments, with varied levels of cross-department collaboration.
 This includes important county programs related to parks, salmon and Puget Sound recovery, agriculture, food systems, sustainability and climate action, recreation, water quality and flood protection, to name a few.
-By consolidating the Parks, Recreation, and Tourism department with Surface Water Management, Energy and Sustainability, and Agriculture offices, we are able to take a holistic view of the work and enhance alignment.
+By consolidating the Parks and Recreation department with Surface Water Management, Energy and Sustainability, and Agriculture offices, we are able to take a holistic view of the work and enhance alignment.
 Read his full letter.
-The new department consists of Parks, Recreation, and Tourism, Surface Water Management (SWM), Energy and Sustainability, and Agriculture offices.
+The new department consists of Parks and Recreation, Surface Water Management (SWM), Energy and Sustainability, and Agriculture offices.
 Each of these groups continues to perform the same core services to local residents.